 A main goal to accomplish during my time abroad was to shape was communication, specifically cross-cultural communication.
 Working with my bosses who are American and Albanian and coworkers who are from Portugal and Morocco with clients who are from virtually everywhere is a perfect environment to hone in on and practice this soft skill.
 I’ve learned to be more aware of who I am talking to and what they’re different cultural norms are so that we can get to solutions more quickly.
 I’ve learned to accept their different cultural ways of doing things instead of looking at their differences as wrong.
 This has helped tremendously when it come to talking to clients about products or even talking to locals when I’m out.

 Communication is, in my opinion, the most powerful tool an individual can possess because it presents itself in one’s daily life.
-Living in Florence where I do not know the local language or customs, I have come to rely on daily communication to navigate tasks that would present themselves as rather simple in Pittsburgh, such as navigating public transportation and what certain items in a grocery store are.
+Living in Florence where I do not know the local language or customs, I have come to rely on daily communication to navigate tasks that would present themselves as rather simple in Pittsburgh, such as utilizing public transportation and shopping in a grocery store.

 Learning from those around me has shaped my identity in seemingly small ways, but these small differences are ones that I now appreciate and enjoy.
-For example, my boss or coworkers view getting coffee at ‘the bar’ (which is what they call cafés) as a way of socializing and getting to know one another outside of the working environment.
-In that states, I rarely got breaks at work and also would never consider getting coffee since I do not normally like it.
-Now, I appreciate the slow-paced and laid back working environment and have even come to enjoy coffee breaks – including the drink, but that might just be because Italian coffee isn’t as strong as in the US.
+For example, my Italian boss and coworkers view getting coffee at ‘the bar’ (which is what they call cafés) as a way of socializing and getting to know one another outside of the work environment.
+In the US, I rarely got breaks at work and would never consider coffee with my boss a normal occurrence.
+Now, I appreciate the slow-paced, laid back working environment and have even come to enjoy coffee breaks, despite my disdain towards the actual drink.

 These daily interactions with the Italian culture has made me appreciate their way of life rather than viewing it as wrong because it is different that what I am used to.
 I even adapted and incorporate some of their customs into my daily life now!